 “Fat-cat.
 Shot dead.”

 Peixoto looked at the dead man, who even punched full of holes looked like he was napping.
-He studied the suit jacket, and frowned disapprovingly at the quality of the cut.
+He studied the suit jacket, frowned approvingly at the quality of the cut.
 He kneeled down with some difficulty, his remarkable belly working against him.
-He tried to fit his finger inside one of the holes.
+He tried to fit his pointing finger inside one of the holes.
 The hole was narrow, the finger didn’t fit.
 He tried other fingers and they didn’t either.
 He stuck his pinky in.

 “Twenty-two caliber.
 A small gun, a woman’s firearm.
 A crime of passion,” he concluded, taking a hankerchief from his pocket to clean his pinky.